1DNRorganisation/testing/README.md

 # testing
-A trial repository to learn about pull requests and merging pull requests
+A trial repository to learn about pull requests and merging pull requests in an organisation.